LinkForty/core/infra/fly.io/fly.redis.md

 Redis connected successfully
 ```

-If Redis is unavailable, Link Forty will still work but will query the database for every link lookup (slower).
+If Redis is unavailable, LinkForty will still work but will query the database for every link lookup (slower).

-## How Link Forty Uses Redis
+## How LinkForty Uses Redis

 ### Cache Strategy

-Link Forty caches link lookups with this pattern:
+LinkForty caches link lookups with this pattern:

 1. **Request:** User visits `https://your-app.fly.dev/abc123`
 2. **Check Redis:** Look for cached link data